Nimittxo/Nimittxo/README.md

 - 👋 Hi, I’m @Nimitt

+" If Code is "Poetry", GitHub is my "Canvas" "😺

 - 👀 I’m interested in AI & ML
 - 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate for projects and codes let's build and learn 🤝 together 🙂